-Funding Sources: Roads DCC: \$188,100 Roads City Assist: \$11,900 continual power during disruption.
+Funding Sources: Roads DCC: \$188,100

+Roads City Assist: \$11,900

+Scope: Installation of Uninterruptible Power Supply (UPS) system at signalized intersections to provide continual power during disruption.
 UPS protects electronic hardware from power surges.
 It is anticipated that the remaining signalized intersections (98 out of 183) can be upgraded over the next 10-15 years (i.e., 7-10 per year).